-I would like to share with you an opportunity to help the students and teachers of Lower Dauphin Middle School AND honor a long-time teacher and friend of our community, Ben Cooper.
+I would like to share with you an opportunity to continue helping the students and teachers of Lower Dauphin Middle School AND honor a long-time teacher and friend of our community, Ben Cooper.
 Ben taught science and math in the LD School District for 35 years.
-I would like to provide a makerspace classroom in memory of Ben for use by all three grade levels in the Middle School.
+I have created a makerspace classroom in memory of Ben for use by all three grade levels in the Middle School.
 A makerspace is a place where students can gather to create, invent, tinker, explore and discover using a variety of tools and materials both virtual and physical.

-This unique educational experience would complement and enhance the science curriculum.
-I have been working with the Falcon Foundation, the Superintendent, the Middle School principal and science teachers to bring this idea to reality.
-I believe this new classroom concept will be an awesome addition to the student’s middle school experience.
-The teachers are excited for this opportunity and created curriculum based activities for sixth, seventh and eighth grades.
+This unique educational experience complements and enhances the science curriculum.
+I worked with the Falcon Foundation, the Superintendent, the Middle School principal and science teachers to bring this idea to reality.
+This new classroom concept has been an awesome addition to the student’s middle school experience.
+The teachers are excited to have this opportunity and have created curriculum based activities for sixth, seventh and eighth grades.

-The Falcon Foundation has set up a project called Cooper’s Classroom and will accept tax deductible donations (checks made out to Lower Dauphin Falcon Foundation) for this project (write Cooper’s Classroom on memo line).
-Please consider contributing to the project that will last for many years to come.
-It’s a great way to remember a lifelong teacher while giving back to the community.
-Mail check to Lower Dauphin Falcon Foundation, 291 East Main St, Hummelstown, PA 17036.
-If you have any questions please contact me and I will be happy to answer any questions.
-I can be reached at 717.554.3021 or firstname.lastname@example.org.
-Thank you for considering to support this project.
+The Falcon Foundation has set up a program account called Cooper’s Classroom to accept tax deductible donations (checks made out to LDFF) for continued support of this program (write Cooper’s Classroom on memo line).
+Please consider contributing— it’s a great way to remember a lifelong teacher while giving back to the community.
+Mail check to LDFF, 291 East Main St, Hummelstown, PA 17036.
+If you have any questions please contact me at 717.554.3021 or firstname.lastname@example.org.
+Thank you for considering to support this program.

 Here are some pictures of Ben Cooper doing what he loved best, teaching children math and science, and getting hands on experiences!